Figurative Language in “The Tyger”

 How it works

-Literary Elements Authors use literary devices as techniques and tools in many different ways to help readers see and feel the meaning behind a storyline.
-William Blake, the author of "The Tyger," uses literary elements, such as alliteration, symbolism, figurative language, and personification, to deeply understand the story.
-These devices will reach and draw in readers so they can relate and connect to the story as they are reading.
+In poetry, mastering literary devices as techniques and tools helps readers see and feel the meaning behind a storyline.
+When examining the figurative language in "The Tyger," William Blake uses literary elements, such as alliteration, symbolism, figurative language, and personification, to deeply understand the story.
+Through these carefully chosen devices, Blake reaches and draws in readers so they can relate and connect to the story as they are reading.
 Deutsch, the author of "Poetry Handbook," says that "Alliteration, sometimes called head rhyme, is the echo of the first sound of several words in a line" (135).

 Need a custom essay on the same topic?